johnson-darko/shswassce/client/OFFLINE_SUPPORT.md

-# Offline Support in Studyxo SHS
+# Offline Support in GH-UniCheck

 ## How Offline Support Works